61 - 70 Completed Rentals

 Ever since that fateful Myrtle Beach trip, we’ve become particular at how we maintain the RV’s.
 Brian checks the air pressure in the tires each day we’re on the road.

 When we had the Southwind, our kids were still toddlers, so we didn’t really take big trips in it.
 Even then, though, we enjoyed short weekend trips to the mountains or beach as a family.
-As the boys got older we outgrew the RV we bought from my Grandfather.
+As the boys got newer we outgrew the RV we bought from my Grandfather.
 That’s when we decided to upgrade to a used Winnebago Vectra.

 We found ourselves traveling more and more.
 We had definitely found something we loved to do together as a family.
-In 2008, when our sons were 8 and 10 years old, we took the plunge and bought our first new RV.
+In 2008, when our sons were 8 and 10 years new, we took the plunge and bought our first new RV.
 A Fleetwood Terra LX, it was nice and spacious for our boys, who were growing all the time.
 We started doing longer trips more frequently throughout the year.

 We took on some big trips.
 We did a 6,000 mile trip out West, and another down to the Florida Keys.
 We always loved our short weekend trips.
 (We’re only an hour and a half from the Smoky Mountains National Park so we spent a lot of weekends in the mountains.)